Universal trade-off structure between symmetry, irreversibility, and quantum coherence in quantum processes: Results

-The inequality \eqref{BH_Hamming_main} is a lower bound on how many characters in Alice's diary will be lost.
-We remark that this inequality holds for an arbitrary decoding method $\calM$.
-Since the Hamming distance represents the number of bit-flip errors between the classical strings $\vec{a}$ and $\vec{a}'$, the above inequality shows a lower bound of the average number of bit-flip errors in $m$-bit string given by $\gamma$.
-In other words, a non-negligible part of the classical bits cannot be read by Bob until most of the black hole has evaporated.
-We also stress that this inequality holds even when $k\ll N$ holds.
-Since $N$ corresponds to the Bekenstein-Hawking entropy of the black hole, $N$ is often a very large number.
+The inequality \eqref{BH_Hamming_main} is a lower bound on how many characters in Alice's diary will be lost, since it bounds the minimum average number of bit-flip errors in $m$-bit string.
+It predicts that when $(1+3/a\gamma)^2$ is not so large, a non-negligible part of the classical bits cannot be read by Bob.

+Let us see the above implication of \eqref{BH_Hamming_main} in a concrete example satisfying $k\ll N$.
+We consider a black hole with the same size as the Bekenstein-Hawking entropy of Sagittarius A (the BH at the center of the Milky Way).
+Since $N$ corresponds to the Bekenstein-Hawking entropy of the black hole \cite{BH_review}, $N=10^{85}$ holds in this case.
 Then, $a\sqrt{N}$ can be much smaller than $N$, even if $a$ and $m$ are much larger than $1$.
-For example, the Bekenstein-Hawking entropy of Sagittarius A (the BH at the center of the Milky Way) is approximately equal to $10^{85}$ \cite{BH_review}.
-Therefore, if we set Sagittarius A as $B$, then $N=10^{85}$ holds.
 Let us set $a=10^5$ and $m=10^7$ ($m=10^7$ corresponds to the case that Alice hides 1 megabyte classical information in her dirary).
 Then, $k=ma\sqrt{N}=10^{54.5}$ and the inequality $k\ll N$ still holds.
-And in this case, the average bit-flip error in the classical data is approximately $m/4$ until 99 percent of the black hole evaporates.
+In this case, approximately $m/4$ bits in the classical data are unreadable until 99 percent of the black hole evaporates.